 Magnolia virginiana 'Henry Hicks'

-Magnolia virginiana ‘Henry Hicks’ – 1 remaining.
-'Henry Hicks' is a very hardy, evergreen form of the Sweetbay Magnolia.
+Magnolia virginiana ‘Henry Hicks’ – 'Henry Hicks' is a very hardy, evergreen form of the Sweetbay Magnolia.
 It retains most of its foliage for us in USDA zone 5b sited in moist, fertile soil in part shade somewhat sheltered from the west by red cedars.
 The foliage is oblong and about 4” to 5” long, rich glossy green with pale, glaucous undersides.
 The citrus scented flowers occur throughout the summer but are absent on young trees… give it a few years and your patience will be rewarded.
 During the hard winter of 2009 when over night temperatures plummeted into the lower minus teens (USDA zone 5b) on at least 3 occasions ‘Henry Hicks’ huddled under its cloak of green leaves and emerged unscathed.
 What a remarkable tree!
 Northern gardeners: please purchase and plant only in spring.

 Zone:5 to 9